 Please try and recycle as much as you can!
-Some items that are not accepted in your kerbside recycling bin such as glass bottle/jars and clothing and textiles can still be recycled elsewhere at a Household Recycling Centres (see link).
-Remaining non recyclable waste (household refuse) is incinerated, generating energy which is fed back in to the national grid.
+Some items that are not accepted in your kerbside recycling bin such as clothing and textiles can still be recycled elsewhere at a Household Recycling Centres.
+Remaining non-recyclable waste (household refuse) is incinerated, generating energy which is fed back into the national grid.

 Things not to put in your household refuse bin

-Regretably should any of these items listed below be found in your household refuse bin it will not be emptied.
+Regrettably should any of these items listed below be found in your household refuse bin it will not be emptied.
 Any offending items will need to be removed before the next collection.
-You can dispose of some items listed above at Household Recycing Centres
+You can dispose of some items listed above at Household Recycling Centres

 - Stones or brick rubble